Project 6: Custom Data Formatter

 Excellence (Going Above & Beyond):

-- Add synthetic children for indexed access.
+- Add synthetic children for list elements.

 This guide was generated from LEARN_LLDB_DEEP_DIVE.md.
-For the complete learning path, see the parent directory.
+For the full learning path, see the parent directory README.